 L/KLA redesigned the existing playground and passive lawn at Simpson Stadium Park in the Del Ray neighborhood of Alexandria.
 The project entails the reshaping of existing pedestrian circulation paths and street connections; opening up and re-grading the passive lawn for more usable space; incorporating natural play and updating play equipment; developing a planting plan including additional shade trees and a children's garden; and generating a design scheme that will allow for multiple-generation and inclusive passive and active recreation.
 Public art will be integrated in the design with the inclusion of the artist team May+Watkins Design; this collaboration of design consultant and artist is an unprecedented approach by the City of Alexandria.
-Construction documents were completed in summer of 2017, and the project will be completed in 2019.
+Construction documents were submitted in summer of 2017, and the project will be completed in 2019.
 A ribbon cutting event re-opened the playground in March 2019.

 Conceptual rendering of the gateway entrance on East Duncan Avenue, at the northwest corner of the Park.